 A Common Cause of FBSS

 Pedicle screws are regularly used in spinal fusion surgery, especially lumbar fusion.
-The screws are placed both above and below the fused vertebrae and attached to a rod to add support for the spine as it heals and prevent any movement that may affect the healing process.
+The screws are placed both above and below the fused vertebrae and attached to a rod to add support for the spine as it heals and prevents any movement that may affect the healing process.

 These screws are a valuable tool to prevent healing.
 But according to research from Dr. James L. Chappuis, the most common pedicle screws used by spine surgeons loosen or break over time.
 If pedicle screws loosen, it may result in new or worsening back pain, leading to failed back surgery syndrome (FBSS).